Victory Road (2011): Reception

 The event was heavily panned by critics, and was seen as one of the worst major professional wrestling events in recent history.
 Canadian Online Explorer writer Bob Kapur scored the show 5 out of 10.
 He scored the Matt Hardy versus AJ Styles match 8 out of 10 and the Ultimate X Championship match 7 out of 10.
 Kapur was overall critical when stating, "TNA ended the night off on two really low notes, in the form of a number one contender's match that had no winner, followed by a main event world championship match that ended in a minute".
 The Wrestling Observer Newsletter listed Victory Road as the worst major wrestling show of 2011.
 Colleagues Bryan Alvarez and Vince Verhei were particularly critical of the finish to the Knockouts Tag Team Championship match, with Alvarez having given the overall match minus three stars.
 Their two main points of criticism were the delay in Velvet Sky getting to the ring to intercept Rosita and the unbelievability that Rosita could keep the much larger Winter pinned for as long as she did.
-They also criticized the finish of the Hernandez/Morgan match, which Hernandez won by spraying fake blood onto Morgan's chest despite bleeding first (and being caught blading by the cameraman), and the RVD/Anderson match due to Anderson's inability to perform two basic moves as well as his choosing to perform a Mic Check on the entrance ramp to get himself counted out along with RVD.
+They also criticized the finish of the Hernandez/Morgan match, which Hernandez won by spraying fake blood onto Morgan's chest despite bleeding first (and being caught blading by the cameraman), and the RVD/Anderson match due to Anderson's inability to perform two basic moves as well as his choosing to perform a Mic Check on the entrance ramp to get himself counted out along with RVD, with the crowd reacting to the finish with half yelling "restart the match" and the other half simply yelling "No!".
 Finally, Alvarez gave the Hardy/Sting match a minus five star rating to close the show.